ibz0q/lovelace-bg-animation/README.md

 This will tell the plugin to load everything from Home Assistant only.
 It's also useful if you wish to develop and test your own packages too.

-### The package.yaml
+### Adding your own packages

 Everything is self contained inside package.yaml.
-Instead of embedding plain HTML files I wanted structure and provide a basic templating ability.
+Instead of embedding plain HTML files I wanted structure and provide a basic templating and user customizability.
+This ruled out plain HTML files.

-It allows for better offline support for those who use Home Assistant offline only.

-Raw HTML/CSS/JS code can als be generated this way.

-### Submitting to gallery
+Although you may see some packages.yaml contain remote scripts like three.js or Stats.js.
+Please try to inline or locally save assets as some browsers demonstrate a flash upon loading.
+This can be prevented using those methods and I am in the process of inling the rest of these.

 I accept contributions.
 Because Javascript is allowed, you must be a reputable user on Github.
 Submissions need to also be attached to an issue that contains the following info: